-- Factors that contribute to selection for merit awards are an outstanding undergraduate academic record, strong GRE scores - usually above 600 in the Verbal section - and other supporting evidence in the student's application.
+- Factors that contribute to selection for merit awards are: an outstanding undergraduate academic record, strong GRE scores - usually above 600 in the Verbal section - and other supporting evidence in the student's application.
 (Please note that MFA applicants are not required to submit GRE scores for merit award consideration.)

 Need-Based Financial Aid

 - The University also offers need-based financial aid and assistance through various federal loans.
 For more information, please contact Graduate Financial Aid at 202-885-6500 or firstname.lastname@example.org.

 - Scholarships from "outside" organizations are an additional method of financing your graduate education.

 - Students are encouraged to contact the university's Human Resources Office (202-885-2591) for information about part-time and full-time employment opportunities on-campus.
 The university provides eligible faculty and staff members with educational benefits including tuition remission for graduate courses taken at American University.
 Note: You must have completed four months of active full-time employment before the last day of late registration for any given semester in order to qualify for tuition remission benefits for that semester.
 The maximum benefit available is eight credits per semester.
 In addition, your total credits for courses taken under the program may not exceed 20 credits per academic year.
 For more information, please contact the university's Human Resources Office.

 AU Career Center Job Listing Service (202-885-1800).
 Or consult